Calico's interpretation of Neutron API calls

 Neutron Provider networks are not used in Calico deployments.
 Setting provider network extended attributes will have no effect.
-See this document to understand why Neutron provider networks are not needed.
+See IP addressing and connectivity to understand why Neutron provider networks are not needed.

 Neutron subnets are child objects of Neutron networks.
 In vanilla Neutron, a subnet is a collection of IP addresses and other network configuration (e.g. DNS servers) that is associated with a single Neutron network.
 A single Neutron network may have multiple Neutron subnets associated with it.
 Each Neutron subnet represents either an IPv4 or IPv6 block of addresses.

-Best practices for configuring Neutron subnets in Calico deployments can be found here.
+Best practices for configuring Neutron subnets in Calico deployments can be found in Set up OpenStack.